riccardoshrives/SecondSite/README.md

-# Portfolio page
+# Portfolio

-This is my new portfolio
+This is my new portfolio site that I am learning to code from scratch